-With the coming of the First Day of Spring (March 20th) and the most recent warm weather and sunny days we start thinking about our warm season pastures and hay meadows.
+With the First Day of Spring and the most recent warm weather and sunny days we start thinking about our warm season pastures and hay meadows.
 A few things to keep in mind as our warm season forages begin to break dormancy…

 Soil Test!
 Soil Test!
 Soil Test!
 If you have not done so for this year, please consider obtaining a soil test now.
 There is not much that can be done regarding the high cost of fertilizer, but there is much we can do regarding how efficiently we use fertilizer.
 The soil test is the first step in efficient fertilizer use and improved forage production.
 Samples should be collected annually for hay meadows and every 2 to 3 years for grazing pastures.
 For soil forms and bags contact your County Extension Office or visit http://soiltesting.tamu.edu.
 You may also wish to see the Testing Your Soil publication that describes how to obtain a soil sample for analysis.
-The form for submitting soils samples can be obtained by clicking here.
+The form for submitting soils samples: Soil Testing Form.

 Scout for warm-season annual weeds and assess whether to control them with recommended herbicides.
 When pastures contain 50% or more weeds, economic inputs start to increase and net returns drop.
 Apply herbicide early, depending on the climate.
 To control annual weeds effectively, spray when they are small and growing.
 Follow the recommendations on the product label.
 Note: Herbicides that control broadleaf weeds also kill clover.